Jinling Shengmu

 Jinling Shengmu (Jīnlíng Shèngmǔ (Saint Mother (of) Golden Spirit, 金灵圣母, 金靈聖母)) is a character in the 16th-century Chinese novel, Fengshen Yanyi, which is also known as The Investiture of the Gods.
 She is a powerful immortal of the Jie sect, being one of the four chief disciples of its leader, Tongtian Jiaozhu.

-Legend
+In Fengshen Yanyi

-In Fengshen Yanyi, Jinling Shengmu is one of the four chief disciples of Tongtian Jiaozhu.
+In the novel, Jinling Shengmu is one of the four chief disciples of Tongtian Jiaozhu.
 Her own disciples included the high-ranking Grand Tutor of the Shang Dynasty, Wen Zhong, and Yu Yuan.
 She was highly respected within the Jie sect for her deep cultivation and formidable power, which was said to surpass even that of the Twelve Golden Immortals of the rival Chan sect.